senkadir/http-header-organizer/README.md

                               .AddCustomHeaderToResponses("X-Response-Test", "Response Test"));
 ```

 That's it.
-Organizer will follow all requests and responses to apply your policy.
+Organizer will follow all requests and responses to apply your policies.

 In this example: